mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Once you've successfully `installed <https://docs.mattermost.com/guides/deployment.html#install-guides>`__ or `upgraded <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html>`__ Mattermost, before rolling out Mattermost to your organization, take some time to review your workspace configuration to deliver the best possible Mattermost user experience.
+Once you've successfully `installed <https://docs.mattermost.com/guides/deployment.html#install-guides>`__ or `upgraded <https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html>`__ Mattermost, before rolling out Mattermost to your organization, it's important to take some time to review your workspace configuration to deliver the best possible Mattermost user experience.

-We recommend the following configuration settings to ensure that:
+We recommend reviewing configuration settings to ensure that:

-- your workspace is accessible and performant, notifications are enabled, and key user features are enabled.
+- `Your workspace is accessible and performant <#review-mattermost-workspace-configuration>`__.
-- the right people see and do the right things in Mattermost
+- `The right people see and do the right things in Mattermost <#configure-user-permissions>`__.
-- your users can sign in easily
+- `Users can sign in to Mattermost quickly and easily <#configure-user-authentication>`__.

 We also encourage you to explore all of the settings available in the System Console.
 See our `Configuration Settings <https://docs.mattermost.com/configure/configuration-settings.html>`__ documentation for details on all supported options.